 What funding you need and what it will cover.

 Your contact details & how you found out about the fund.

 Our technical and innovation advisors will assess your application.
 We may have to ask you further questions as part of this process.

-We hope to tell you if your application has been successful within 4 weeks.
+We hope to tell you if your application has been successful within 4 weeks of submission.